Teaching ESL in Korea

 Peak ESL Hiring Season in Korea

-The demand for ESL teachers in Korea is constant, which means the peak hiring season lasts 365 days a year.
-For Korean public schools, the main hiring times are February and during the summer break.
-There are new job postings on the Internet every day, and Korean streets and newspapers are always filled with job notices regardless of the season.
+The demand for ESL teachers in Korea is constant, which means the hiring season lasts 365 days a year.
+For Korean public schools, the main start dates are in February/March and August/September with applications being processed in the two to seven months preceding.
+Private language schools have preferred bringing in new teachers to coincide with the spring and fall term starts in recent years as well, but there are still some positions to be found practically any month of the year.
+There are new postings on website job boards every day, and Korean streets and newspapers are always filled with job notices regardless of the season.
 ESL teachers about to move to Korea have the unique advantage of deciding what time to begin teaching English in the country.

 Types of ESL Teaching Jobs in Korea